VCityTeam/UD-SV/Doc/Devel/Needs/Need035.md

 Related needs: [Aggregator super need](Need004.md)

 ### User story
-As a [City knoledgeable person](Roles.md#city-knowledgeable-person) I can define the contents of Extended Documents shared in my scientific domain.
+As a [City Knowledgeable Person](Roles.md#city-knowledgeable-person) I can define the contents of Extended Documents shared in my scientific domain.
 As an [Developer](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Roles.md#developer)
 I want to translate the historian provided knowledge into a formal structure of Extended Documents that is based on well known types (text, images)